dyne/tomb/README.md

 creates sane tombs and keys by running various tests before releasing it.
 The development version in Git might introduce sudden bugs and is not guaranteed to produce backward- or forward-compatible tombs and keys.
-Only developers and testers should use the Git version to report bugs, test new features, and develop patches.
+The development version in Git should be used to report bugs, test new features and develop patches.

 So be warned: do not use the latest Git version in production environments, but use a stable release versioned and packed as